Spontaneous Emission, Work Potential and Relaxation-Limited Processes in Setting Limits on Solar Energy Conversion Efficiency: Results and Discussion

-Before estimating the free energy of radiation, we briefly review the derivation proposed by R. Petela \cite{ref-49,ref-50}, who estimated the exergy of sunlight within a classical thermodynamic framework.
-The resulting expression for the exergy can be written approximately as follows.
+Before estimating the free energy of radiation, we briefly review the derivation proposed by R. Petela \cite{42,43}, who estimated the exergy ($E_{ex}$) of sunlight within a classical thermodynamic framework.
+The resulting expression for the normalized exergy can be written approximately as follows:

 where $T_1$ denotes the radiation temperature and $T_0$ denotes the environmental temperature.
-Such an estimate suggests that the exergy of sunlight is greater than 90$\%$.
+Such an estimate indicates that the exergy content of sunlight exceeds 90$\%$, implying that over 90$\%$ of its energy is theoretically available for conversion into useful work.
 However, we find that this derivation somewhat oversimplifies the quantum nature of radiation, which motivates us to investigate whether more accurate estimates of the work available from sunlight can be obtained.
 Before doing so, we rewrite the expressions for thermal blackbody radiation, such as sunlight, that serve as conversion factors in our estimation of the available work.
-For thermal blackbody radiation, the average energy can be estimated using the following expression \cite{ref-6,ref-42}.
+For thermal blackbody radiation, the average energy can be estimated using the following expression \cite{6,44}.

 Here, $\nu$ denotes the radiation frequency.
-Considering the total energy $E$ , the radiation pressure\cite{ref-49} $P = E/3V$ (where $V$ is the volume), and the average number of particles $\langle n_{av} \rangle$, the equation may be rearranged as
+Considering the total energy $E$ , the radiation pressure\cite{49} $P = E/3V$ (where $V$ is the volume), and the average number of particles $\langle n_{av} \rangle$, the equation may be rearranged as

-For the estimation of free energy, we require one additional aspect from the quantum mechanical description of light–matter interaction.
-In a matter–photon system undergoing a unitary process of absorption or emission, the entropies of the subsystems ($A$ and $B$, with entropies $S_A$ and $S_B$) are related to the total entropy ($S_{AB}$) through the Araki–Lieb inequality \cite{ref-52,ref-58,ref-68} as follows:
+For the estimation of free energy and work potential, we require one additional aspect from the quantum mechanical description of light–matter interaction.
+In a matter–photon system undergoing a unitary process of absorption or emission, the entropies of the subsystems ($A$ and $B$, with entropies $S_A$ and $S_B$) are related to the total entropy ($S_{AB}$) through the Araki–Lieb inequality \cite{52,58,68} as follows:

-On the other hand, the total entropy ($S_{AB}$) can also be expressed as\cite{ref-52}
+On the other hand, the total entropy ($S_{AB}$) can also be expressed as\cite{52}

 where the second term ($I(A:B)$) represents the entropy associated with subsystem entanglement.
 In a typical photon-absorption process, the interaction between radiation and matter (e.g., in an energy-harvesting material) occurs primarily through the electronic wavefunction of the material.
 Therefore, without resorting to many-body physics, we assume that absorption is a local process occurring predominantly via single-photon events (unless otherwise stated), and that the interaction between the radiation field and the absorber can be treated from an electronic perspective.
 For thermal radiation, such as that from the Sun, the initial state of the radiation field is a mixed state with entropy $S_A(0)$, whereas the electronic ground state is a pure state, $S_B(0) = 0$.
 Assuming no correlation between the subsystems, the overall entropy can be written as $S_{AB} = S_A(0)$.
 Consequently, under a unitary evolution that conserves total entropy, the following inequality can be expressed for the time evolution of subsystem entropies using the above-mentioned expression: